How are you eco friendly?

 What is ecoprinting?

-Ecoprinting, or botanical printing was discovered by textile artist India Flint.
+Ecoprinting, or botanical printing was coined by textile artist India Flint.
 Look her up, her eco principles are solid and her work is inspiring.

-The art of ecoprinting basically involves bundling up plants with fabric and applying heat.
+The art of ecoprinting basically involves making good contact between plants and fabric, applying heat over time to extract the natural tannins and pigments infusing themn permanently into the fibres.
 So the images you see on the fabric are a direct result of contact from leaves, flowers or seeds.
+The results vary with a degree of unpredictability depending on season, pH, water temperature, soil quality, water quality and combinations of different dye sources.
 Which is why every piece is unique.

 Why do you use preloved clothing to dye?